dkushner/ore-infinium/README.md

 It is a project, that is open source from the very beginning, as improving upon the ideas that Terraria introduced to the world when it released.

+It is NOT written in XNA and C#.

-It isn't written in XNA and C#, but SDL, OpenGL and C++, so is cross-platform and very fast (I use all hardware accelerated rendering)
+It is written in SDL (just for audio, input and OpenGL context), OpenGL and C++, so is cross-platform and very fast (I use all hardware accelerated rendering)

 * It will have modding capabilities
 * It is open source, everything..including all assets